EE Technologies: Operations

 EE Technologies, Inc's manufacturing network comprises locations in the Americas and Mexico.
-The company's services include design and engineering, manufacturing and systems assembly, fulfilment and after-market services.
+The company's services include design, engineering, manufacturing and systems assembly, fulfillment and after-market services.

-Empalme, Sonora Mexico, Mexico Facility
+Mexico Facility

-In October 2005, EE Technologies, Inc expanded further with the opening of a facility in Empalme, Mexico.
+In October 2005, EE Technologies, Inc expanded further with the opening of a facility in Empalme, Sonora, Mexico.
 The equipment, process, and training in the Mexico facility mirror the operations in Reno, Nevada.
 Both facilities are ISO/TS 16949:2002 certified.